 Why Diatom Enterprises proposes Ruby On Rails software services

 Although Diatom is a MS Gold certified partner, our customers don’t always come to us wanting to use MS products.
 Ruby On Rails is a perfect choice for them.

 Six years ago, in 2008, a friend of our COO Evgueny, from Palo Alto, California asked him: “We have a startup which is working with multiple API providing information from many different types of heath tracking systems (fitbid, movesapp etc).
 Could you help?”

 The customer already had a Ruby team, but investors requested quicker development of their project.
 Diatom was lucky.
-We have been working in custom software development for more than 12 years and many of our friends and friends of our friends work in IT area.
-Actually, we have an extremely large pool of developers and in two weeks after that question our first Ruby developer Janis Miezitis joined Diatom.
+We have been working in custom software development for more than 12 years and many of our friends and friends of our friends work in the IT area.
+Actually, we have an extremely large pool of developers and in two weeks after that question, our first Ruby developer Janis Miezitis joined Diatom.
 Janis participated in building Ruby on Rails team in Diatom and the Health tracking API project for USA health insurance companies was Diatom’s first Ruby on Rails project.

 Another reason Diatom Enterprise chooses Ruby on Rails is the availability of Ruby on Rails resources in Latvia.
 There are four Universities, as well as, many colleges here producing IT engineers every year.
-Ruby is the second most popular language (.NET language being the first) in Latvia, thus Diatom have well trained, experienced Ruby engineers at our finger tips.
+Ruby is the second most popular language (.NET language being the first) in Latvia, thus Diatom has well trained, experienced Ruby engineers at our fingertips.
 Our Ruby engineers provide services to many of our satisfied customers in the USA, Germany and Australia.
 Reach out and we will be glad to help you with your Ruby on Rails project!